Student Attendance & Engagement

 We are the CARE Team- Connect.
 Ask.
 Relate.
 Engage.

-“Authentic relationships with students, families and the community are at the core of our work to reduce chronic absence, increase student engagement and ensure academic success for ALL students, especially our most vulnerable.”
+“Authentic relationships with students, families and the community are at the core of our work to reduce chronic absence, increase student attendance and engagement and ensure academic success for ALL students, especially our most vulnerable.”

 Attendance & Engagement in SCUSD